mongodb/docs/source/faq.rst

 --------------------------------------------------------------
 Cursors in MongoDB can timeout on the server if they've been open for a long time without any operations being performed on them.
-This can lead to an :py:class`~pymongo.errors.CursorNotFound` exception being raised when attempting to iterate the cursor.
+This can lead to an :py:class:`~pymongo.errors.CursorNotFound` exception being raised when attempting to iterate the cursor.

 How do I change the timeout value for cursors?